kalavattam/2023_Greenlaw-et-al/results/notebook.md

 See the `squeue` man page for more details.

 ### Going over Trinity assessments with Alison
-- Can split gff3 by strand: `#TODO` Look into this (e.g., see [this link](https://www.biostars.org/p/215428/))
+- Can split gff3 by strand: `#TODO Look into this` (e.g., see [this link](https://www.biostars.org/p/215428/))
-- Per-chromosome fastq approach: `#TODO` Look into this
+- Per-chromosome fastq approach: `#TODO Look into this`
 	- We seem to do a "worse job when we do everything all at one," where here "everything" means running Trinity on the full genome versus running it with respect to one chromosome at a time

-In the IGV instance that Alison had pulled up
+*In the IGV instance that Alison had pulled up*
-- Each line is one strand of one replicate: `#TODO` Set up my readout like this too
+- Each line is one strand of one replicate: `#TODO Set up my readout like this too`
 - Alison obtained these tracks after having run `bam_split_paired_end.sh` (currently found in `results/2022-1018/sh`)
-- It should be possible to obtain a similar such file using `deepTools bamCoverage` with appropriate arguments, e.g., `--filterRNAstrand` (e.g., see [this link](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html)): `#TODO` Look into this
+- It should be possible to obtain a similar such file using `deepTools bamCoverage` with appropriate arguments, e.g., `--filterRNAstrand` (e.g., see [this link](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html)): `#TODO Look into this`

-Other ideas
+*Other ideas*
 - Consider whether/how to filter data to remove transcripts below a certain value
 - This kind of filtration should take place prior to running `Trinity`, right?

-Goal/genereal approach
+*Goal/genereal approach*
 - Set up `Trinity` to do as well as it can
 - Make assignments
 	- Evaluate the assignments with respect to known annotations
 	- Evaluate the assignments with respect to *de novo* (`Trinity`) annotations

-On snoRNAs versus snRNAs
+*On snoRNAs versus snRNAs*
 - snRNAs are associated with the spliceosome
 - snoRNAs direct ribosome modifications

-On the means to evaluate Trinity results by aligning reads back to the transcriptome assembly (e.g., as described [here](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6))
+*On the means to evaluate Trinity results by aligning reads back to the transcriptome assembly* (e.g., as described [here](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6))
 - From the above link: "Generally, in a high quality assembly, you would expect to see at least ~70% \[overall alignment rate\] and at least ~70% of the reads to exist as proper pairs."
 - Alison: "100% of reads captured would be too much" (with respect to mapping back to the *de novo* assembly)
 - Alison: "Giving it less to chew on may be better"
 - Alison expects that we will get much higher than 70% overall alignment rate because of the very high coverage of the data (remember that the yeast genome is very small)
-- `#TODO` Get these experiments up and running
+- `#TODO Get these experiments up and running`

 #### Five things to try out/work on
-1. `(   )` `deepTools bamCoverage` (see above)
+1. `#WAIT (...)` `deepTools bamCoverage` (see above)  `#NOTE See results/2022-1101/readme.md`
-2. `(   )` Ways/means to parameterize Trinity: Identify what paramter(s) to test, then set up experiments for the tests
+2. `#TODO (   )` Ways/means to parameterize `Trinity`: Identify what paramter(s) to test, then set up experiments for the tests
-3. `(   )` Test the genome-guided bam approach to `Trinity` versus the fastq approach (with the Jaccard index parameter): The thinking here is that, based on the documentation, it's not clear that the Jaccard index parameter is working with genome-guided bam approach
+3. `#TODO (   )` Test the genome-guided bam approach to `Trinity` versus the fastq approach (with the Jaccard index parameter): The thinking here is that, based on the documentation, it's not clear that the Jaccard index parameter is working with genome-guided bam approach
-4. `(   )` Evaluate the percent overall alignment rate and percent of reads as proper pairs after aligning the reads to the assembled transcriptome (again, see [here](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6))
+4. `#TODO (   )` Evaluate the percent overall alignment rate and percent of reads as proper pairs after aligning the reads to the assembled transcriptome (again, see [here](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6))
-5. `(   )` Re-review the tutorial ([link](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6)) to see if there are other general things we can evaluate; also, check for other tutorials and then check their contents
+5. `#TODO (   )` Re-review the tutorial ([link](https://bioinformaticsdotca.github.io/rnaseq_2017_tutorial6)) to see if there are other general things we can evaluate; also, check for other tutorials and then check their contents
-6. `(   )` Determine that running `Trinity` with respect to one chromosome at a time versus all chromosomes indeed makes a difference; for example, perhaps the spurious annotations observed in the telomeric region of chrVII in the 'full' approach come from transcripts associated with another chromosome; thus, they may show up when concatenating files from `Trinity` with respect to one chromosome at a time
+6. `#TODO (   )` Determine that running `Trinity` with respect to one chromosome at a time versus all chromosomes indeed makes a difference; for example, perhaps the spurious annotations observed in the telomeric region of chrVII in the 'full' approach come from transcripts associated with another chromosome; thus, they may show up when concatenating files from `Trinity` with respect to one chromosome at a time

-### Meeting with Toshi about additional things to work on, above and beyond the `Trinity` work (above)
+### Meeting with Toshi about additional things to work on
+...above and beyond the `Trinity` work (above)
 In Alison's eventual paper, we're focused on antisense transcription, but we need to say something about mRNA transcription too

 #### mRNA: *steady-state* versus *nascent*
 We can make direct comparisons between steady-state G1 and steady-state Q (or log and Q), because we can perform spike-in normalization.
 We *can't* do the same for nascent G1 and nascent Q. Instead, we can only make within-sample comparisons, e.g., can only make comparisons within Q or can only make comparisons within G1, and can't make comparisons between Q and G1.

-`#TODO` However, see if you can think of anything for some kind of normalization that would allow for comparisons between Q and G1...
+`#TODO (...)` `#MAYBE` However, see if you can think of anything for some kind of normalization that would allow for comparisons between Q and G1...
+- `#NOTE 2022-1103` Could consider doing `DESeq2::estimateSizeFactors(controlGene = ...)` and then DESeq2 RLE normalization
+	+ This could make the comparisons across the different conditions possible and valid, but does the RLE normalization lose otherwise important outliers?

 When labeling for 4tU in Q, there's nothing to compete for 4tU incorporation because Q cells are in water whereas G1 or log cells are in medium.